stac-utils/stac-rs/README.md

 ![Crates.io](https://img.shields.io/crates/l/stac?style=for-the-badge)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg?style=for-the-badge)](./CODE_OF_CONDUCT)

-> The power of Rust for the STAC ecosystem
+## The power of Rust for the STAC ecosystem

+> [!TIP]
+> While you can pronounce "rustac" however you'd like, we like "ruh-stac".

 ![Ferris the crab holding the STAC logo](./img/ferris-holding-stac-small.png)